What is Project Management?

 What is a project?

-A project is a temporary venture that exists to produce a defined outcome.
-Each project will have agreed and unique objectives as well as its own project plan, budget, timescale, deliverables and tasks.
-A project may also involve people from different teams within an organization who are brought together to accomplish a specific goal.
+A project is a temporary venture that exists to produce a defined outcome that leads to the achievement of intended benefits (value).
+Each project will have agreed and unique objectives as well as its own budget, schedule, deliverables (products) and tasks.
+A project typically involves people from different parts of an organization who are brought together to accomplish a specific goal.

 What is project management?

 Project management can be defined as the discipline of applying specific processes and principles to initiate, plan, execute and manage the way that new initiatives or changes are implemented within an organization.

 Project management is different to management of business as usual activity, which is an ongoing process, as it involves creating new product or products to achieve agreed business objectives.

 Project management involves the planning, delegating, monitoring and controlling of all aspects of the project, and motivating those involved to achieve the project objectives.

 Key aspects that should be managed throughout a project are: